rdkcentral/ThunderNanoServices/examples/TestController/TestControllerPlugin.md

 <a name="property.tests"></a>
 ## *tests <sup>property</sup>*

-Provides access to the list of test for selected category..
+Provides access to the list of tests for a category.

 > This property is **read-only**.